raphaelalmeidamartins/sonic-trumps/README.md

 ### Note

-This project is still under development, I'm working on it in my free time.
-The mobile version isn't as optimized as the desktop and tablet versions yet.
-It doesn't work properly on devices with smaller screens.
+This project is still under development, I'm implementing integration tests.

 ### In progress

 - [ ] Implementing integration tests with React Testing Library
-- [ ] Improving the mobile version
 - [ ] Adding English translation (the project is currently only available in Brazilian Portuguese)
 - [ ] I still need to implement how the Top Trump/Super Trunfo attribute influences the game.